Academy of Engineering Success

 What is the Academy of Engineering Success?

 The Academy of Engineering Success, or AcES, is a semester-long academic success and professional development program in the Statler College of Engineering and Mineral Resources.
 The program is specifically designed for any incoming first-year engineering student who is not enrolled in calculus.
 It begins with a week of activities preceding the start of the fall semester and includes a specialized fall orientation course.
 By enrolling in the Academy, you will have opportunities to begin building your professional network, explore engineering career options, and develop strategies for academic success in the Statler College's demanding engineering curriculum.
-The week-long activities run from August 6-11, 2017.Register for 2017
+The week-long activities run from August 6-11, 2017.Registration for 2017 is now closed.

 What are the benefits of participation?As a participant in the Academy, you will: